🙂Monthly costs for one person with rent: $2,017 in Germany versus $2,595 in Ireland.

 How do rents compare between Germany and Ireland?

-Rent in Ireland beats Germany across the board, especially in major cities.
+Rent in Ireland is consistently higher than in Germany across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In Germany, $3,000 covers most cities easily.
-In Ireland, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Germany, $3,000 covers most cities easily; in Ireland it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Germany and Ireland?
+How do I choose between living in Germany and in Ireland?